-On average, listings lease in the $20's per square foot per year.
-The Chandler Park submarket is going through a decline in rates.
+Most listings are in the $30's per square foot per year.
+The Chandler Park submarket is seeing a decrease in rates.
 In the last 3 months, the median rate fell $5 per sqft per year.
-That's a 15% decrease in rent.
+That's a 14% decline in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Chandler Park submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Metropolitan Los Angeles market, the Chandler Park submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 3 listings have been made available, which means new availabilities most likley are going fast.
-You'll want to be prepared to make an offer immediately.
+In the last 90 days, 3 listings have been listed, which means listings are probably leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 100% of the available leases in the Chandler Park are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 970 sqft.
 Most properties in this market are approximately 2 floors.
 Most buildings in this area were built in 1978 and are Class B.